 Use your business process checklist as an inspiration for the exact features included in your new volunteer management software.

 No two organizations are the same.
-Neither are their driving missions, the needs, and goals of their operations, nor the type of volunteers they seek to attract.
+Neither are their driving missions, their management needs, and goals of their operations, nor the type of volunteers they seek to attract.
 Look for software catering to your top volunteer pain points or gaps.
 Applications that contain the most relevant features will trigger the kinds of business process improvements your team has already outlined, resulting in positive developments like: